Estimated reading time: 12 minutes

-Some of you may not include vehicles like we do or leave out assets inside the home as we have.
+Some of you may not include vehicles as we do or leave out assets inside the home as we have.

-You might be that person who decides not to include your home in your net worth calculation.
+You might be the person who decides not to include your home in your net worth calculation.

 It depends on what you want to calculate or sell today and make money for tomorrow.